Cameroon Travel Information

 If service charges are not included a tip of about 10 percent is customary.

 Greetings in Cameroon may be extended and elaborate, and it's important to greet elders first.
 If travellers are eating communally with their hands, they should always use their right hand.
 Law requires that everyone carry identification at all times, and it is forbidden to take photographs of ports, airports, government buildings, and military sites.
 Homosexuality is illegal.

 Greetings often take time and it is important to enquire about health and family and exchange business cards.
 Office hours are generally 7.30am until 6pm, Monday to Friday, with a one to two hour lunch break.
 Most businesses are also open on Saturdays between 8am and 1pm.

 Travellers to Cameroon do not have to pay duty on 400 cigarettes or 50 cigars or 5 packs tobacco; 1 bottle of alcohol; and 5 bottles perfume.
-Entry to the country with sporting guns has to be accompanied by a license.
+Entry to the country with sporting guns requires a licence.

 Become our Cameroon Travel Expert